-In Calgary, recreational opportunities abound.
-With the mountains only an hour away, residents often get away for a weekend of skiing or hiking in one of the most beautiful places on earth.
+In Calgary, recreational opportunities are abound.
+With the mountains only an hour away, get away for a weekend of skiing or hiking in one of the most beautiful places on earth.

-Calgary is consistently ranked among the world’s cleanest, safest and most livable city in North America and enjoys more sunshine than any other major city in the country.
+Calgary is consistently ranked among the world’s cleanest, safest and most livable cities in North America and enjoys more sunshine than any other major city in Canada.

 Greatest Outdoor Show on Earth

-Calgary is known for its western hospitality.
-The community comes together and transforms the city over 10 days during the Calgary Stampede, celebrating western heritage, indigenous culture along with the greatest concerts and culinary innovations.
+Calgary comes together and transforms during the annual 10-day festival, the Calgary Stampede.
+This one of a kind celebration embraces western heritage and indigenous culture along with concerts and culinary innovations.

-With 800 kilometres of trails and dozens of golf courses, Calgarians have no shortage of ways to get active.
+With 800 km of trails and dozens of golf courses, Calgarians have no shortage of ways to stay active.
 Canada Olympic Park, which hosted the 1988 Winter Games, offers year-round activities like skating, mountain biking and skiing.

-Calgary’s diverse food scene in on point and ranked among the best in Canada.
-It is also the home of over 40 craft breweries thanks to high quality barley, wheat and pure glacial water.
-The exponential growth in the industry adds to the vibrant lifestyle of the city.
+Calgary’s diverse food scene is ranked among the best in Canada.
+It’s also the home of over 40 craft breweries thanks to high quality barley, wheat and pure glacial water.

 Small town charm